-Architecture, the first of our cross-cutting themes, is reviewed in Section 0.
+Architecture, the first of our cross-cutting themes, is reviewed in 3.8.
 Just as with the architecture of buildings, architecture for e-Infrastructures underpinning RIs, concerns balancing the complex and often competing pressures within a feasible budget (of software and systems engineering effort) in an acceptable time:

-- Meeting the needs of the research communities and encouraging their expansion. - Making continuous operation and maintenance of the data lifecycle feasible, sustainable and affordable. - Using tried and tested designs wherever possible. - Fitting into these innovations where necessary for function not for fashion. - Using familiar and well-understood presentations of the expected and standard facilities. - · Ensuring that each aspect of engineering is properly analysed and taken into account. - Using previously successful design patterns and implementation methods where possible. - Exploiting as much pre-fabrication as can be effectively composed into a coherent whole.
+- Meeting the needs of the research communities and encouraging their expansion. - Making continuous operation and maintenance of the data lifecycle feasible, sustainable and affordable. - Using tried and tested designs wherever possible. - Fitting into these innovations where necessary for function not for fashion. - Using familiar and well-understood presentations of the expected and standard facilities. - Ensuring that each aspect of engineering is properly analysed and taken into account.